 Never mind, the loop I rode, through sandy pine woodland was quite beautiful.
 That was the second time I'd been completely lost today.
 It was around 4pm by now!

 By now I really needed to find somewhere to camp, I was not only a bit flustered, but my bum was very sore!
 I hadn’t ridden my bike for six months before this trip and my bum just wasn’t used to it!
-So, I decided I would find a campsite and stay two nights, taking Friday off, a zero day.
+So, I decided I would find a campsite and stay two nights, taking Friday off, as a zero day.

 On reflection there was no reason to get lost, I was just being an idiot.
-And I think that is part of the steep learning curve of bikepacking.
+And I think that is part of the steep learning curve of bike packing.
 And it was only my second day, so I forgave myself and got on with setting up.